mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 These can be created when you need a ```fully customized``` profile (e.g. the standard profile will not work).
 A custom profile is created by ```cloning``` a existing profile.
 These are not available in Contact Manager and Group Editions.
 There is a ```Restricted Profile Cloning``` setting that, when checked, will only allow permissions available to the org when cloning a profile.

 ## Profile Settings
+Settings can be customized for each profile and are ```Object-based```.

 ## Permission Sets
+These expand user privileges.
+Can only increase privileges, not remove.
+It consists of App permissions and System Permissions.
+Permission Set Groups can be created which group permission sets together and assign to the user.

+Session-based permission sets and permission set groups can be created to give users access only during an activated user session.
+The permissions granted will be revoked once the session expires.